Optimizing post-Newtonian parameters and fixing the BMS frame for numerical-relativity waveform hybridizations: Waveforms

 It is worth noting that models of gravitational-wave emission are usually constructed in asymptotically flat spacetimes.
 Bondi, van~der~Burg, Metzner, and Sachs~\cite{Bondi:1962px, Sachs:1962wk, Sachs:1962zza} demonstrated that the spacetime symmetry at the asymptotic boundary is the BMS group.
 This is comprised of the usual Lorentz transformations, as well as a set of generalized time and space translations referred to as ``supertranslations,'' which can be interpreted as direction-dependent translations on the asymptotic boundary.
 Specifically, under a supertranslation $\alpha(\theta,\phi)$, the retarded-time coordinate $u \equiv t-r$ transforms as

 These transformations are implemented in the \texttt{scri} python package~\cite{scri}, using the method described in Ref.~\cite{Boyle:2015nqa}.

+Note that the BMS frame is defined at null infinity, but the outer boundary of NR simulations is set at a finite radius, which doesn't have the information from null infinity.
+So the NR BMS frame can not be specified arbitrarily when setting up the simulation, and therefore in practice an NR simulation (before any BMS frame fixing is done) is in some arbitrary uncontrolled BMS frame.
 Reference~\cite{Mitman:2021xkq} emphasized the importance of having both PN and NR waveforms in the same BMS frame.
 We follow their procedure to map NR waveforms to the corresponding PN BMS frame.
 First, we determine the space translation and boost by minimizing the center-of-mass charge.
-We then calculate the supertranslations that map the $\ell\leq2$ modes of the NR Moreschi supermomentum $\Psi^{\mathrm{NR}}_{\mathrm{M}}$ to the corresponding PN Moreschi supermomentum $\Psi^{\mathrm{PN}}_{\mathrm{M}}$, where $\Psi_{\mathrm{M}}$ is
+We then calculate the supertranslations that map the $\ell\geq 2$ modes of the NR Moreschi supermomentum $\Psi^{\mathrm{NR}}_{\mathrm{M}}$ to the corresponding PN Moreschi supermomentum $\Psi^{\mathrm{PN}}_{\mathrm{M}}$, where $\Psi_{\mathrm{M}}$ is

 with $\Psi_2$ being the Weyl scalar with spin-weight 0, $\sigma$ the Newman-Penrose shear, and an overbar representing complex conjugation.
-For a quantity $\eta$ of spin weight $s$, the spin-weight raising operator $\eth$ is defined as \cite{Newman:1966ub, Boyle:2016tjj}
+For a quantity $\eta$ of spin weight $s$, the spin-weight raising operator $\eth$ can be written as \cite{Newman:1966ub, Boyle:2016tjj}

 The mapping to the BMS frame is done using an iterative procedure~\cite{Mitman:2021xkq, Mitman:2022kwt}, as we explain in more detail below in Sec.~\ref{sec:Procedure}.